Sitharthsithu/userscript-mysubs-best-subtitle-highlighter/README.md

 <br>

 <h4 align="center">
-  A UserScript that automatically highlights the most-voted subtitle per language on MySubs <strong>film</strong> pages.
+  A UserScript that automatically highlights the most-voted subtitle per language on MySubs film pages.
   Works only for films, series pages are not supported due to single subtitle listings.
 </h4>

 <br>